eik-lib/website/docs/guides/github-actions.md

 ### Automatically increment the patch version number

 If you don't really care about the version number you can use the `eik version` command to increment the version number on CI.
+The version will only be updated if the CLI detects there are changes to the files.

 Remember to commit the updated `eik.json` back to your repository.

 ```yaml
 name: Publish to Eik